-Part 1: Induction, Core Module and Safeguarding
+Part 1: Induction, Core Module and Study Days

 Between January and Easter, candidates are inducted and undertake an eight-session Core Leadership Module.
+During this time there are also two additional study days that cover safeguarding training and summer conference.
 During the Core Leadership Module ALMs will cover the following topics:

 - The local and national context of lay ministry

-- An introduction Christian leadership
+- The call to Christian leadership

 - Church for a different world

 - Being disciples and making disciples

 - Sharing faith and inspiring mission

 - Leading through times of change

 - Collaborative ministry

 - Sustaining and growing